chaw/r7rs-libs/README.md

 * (slib common) created to hold generally used definitions
 * code uses SRFIs where possible

-List of Libraries with notes on progress (no comment means done):
+The following list of packages reflects the contents page of the slib documentation.
+Each package has notes on progress (no comment means done):

 1: The Library System